Managed and maintained by volunteers – funded by voluntary contributions

 Shakespeare's Henry VI: In the summer of 2013, Monken Hadley Common hosted Shakespeare's Globe's fourth and final open-air "battlefield performance" of the Henry VI trilogy, directed by Nick Bagnall, and the event was greatly appreciated by those hardy souls who managed to brave the continuous rain.

 All three plays were streamed live on the Internet, thanks to The Space (which was funded by the Arts Council England and the BBC), though unfortunately the awful weather conditions, and a power outage during Part III, mitigated against the technology, and the live stream was subject to frequent interruptions.
-Good recordings of all three performances were available on The Space's website until the The Space pilot serviceThe Space - the online partnership between Arts Council England and the BBC - is planning to re-launch in Spring/Summer 2014, subject to BBC Trust approval, though it's not clear whether the online recordings of the Henry VI trilogy will be re-instated on their website should this happen. came to an end on 31 October 2013.
+Good recordings of all three performances were available on The Space's website until the The Space pilot serviceThe Space - the online partnership between Arts Council England and the BBC - is planning to re-launch in eary Summer 2014, though it's not clear whether the online recordings of the Henry VI trilogy will be re-instated on their website. came to an end on 31 October 2013.

 Public Notice, 1891